Updated on 2025-07-29 GMT+08:00

 • Kubernetes resource permissions in a cluster are granted based on the Kubernetes RBAC capability.
 Refined permissions can be granted to Kubernetes resource objects in a cluster.
 With permission settings, the permissions for performing operations on different Kubernetes resource objects (such as workloads, jobs, and services) will vary with users.

-If your team mainly uses UCS resources, IAM system policies can meet your requirements.
-If you need refined permissions on Kubernetes resource objects in the cluster, use IAM system policies together with Kubernetes RBAC.
+If your team mainly uses UCS resources, IAM system-defined policies can meet your requirements.
+If you need refined permissions on Kubernetes resource objects in a cluster, use IAM system-defined policies together with Kubernetes RBAC.

 New IAM users do not have any permissions assigned by default.
 You need to add them to one or more groups and attach permissions policies or roles to these groups.
 Users then inherit permissions from the groups they belong to and can perform specified operations on cloud services based on the permissions.

-UCS is a global service deployed for all regions.
+UCS is a global service deployed in all physical regions.
 When you set the authorization scope to Global services, users have permissions to access UCS in all regions.

 You can grant users permissions by using roles and policies.